szabgab/6blog/README.md

 Posts:
 --------
   title:
-  basename (derived automatically from the title) - does not change once the article was published even if the title is changed.
+  basename: (derived automatically from the title) - does not change once the article was published even if the title is changes.
+  abstract: (free text, will be shown on the main page and other "index" pages.
+  body: (free text)
   format: (of abstract and body)
-      "HTML"        (limit tags to a set of tags defined by the site admin) "Markdown" abstract (free text, will be shown on the main page) body (free text)
+      "HTML"        (limit tags to a set of tags defined by the site admin) "Markdown"
   tags: a comma separated list of expressions
   Status:
     Unpublished (draft)